ritasabri/rita-cyber-ed/cloud-lab/Read.md

 ## How to use this in your classroom

-**Quick start (10 minutes):** open the lab, print one handout per student, skim the teacher key so you can give scaffolded hints, then run it as a 45-minute lesson.
+**Quick start (10 minutes):** open the lab, print one handout per student, skim the teacher key to give scaffolded hints, then run it as a 45-minute lesson.

 ### Suggested 45-minute lesson flow